About fostering - Role of the foster parent

 What is long-term fostering?

 Long-term foster care means that a child or young person lives with a committed foster parent until they reach adulthood.
-Being brought up within one family, often over several years, gives young people in foster care more consistency and a greater sense of belonging.
-It also helps a child to settle within a local community and develop positive relationships.
+They become part of the family, which gives them a sense of belonging and helps them form healthy attachments that positively influence their relationships now and in the future.

 The permanent one-to-one support that a long-term foster parent can provide is exactly what young people need in order to thrive.